 - You should continue to drink extra water throughout the day after your scan.
-This helps to flush the tracer materials from your body.
+This helps to flush the radioisotope from your body.

-- If you have received any sedation, you will need to have someone drive you home.
+- If you've received any sedation, you'll need to have someone drive you home.

 - You can expect to be able to resume your normal activities the same day as your test.